 Professor Seth Gershenson of American University's School of Public Affairs said researchers found the same race teacher had higher expectations for that student's outcome.

 “A black teacher is about 30% more likely to expect a black student to graduate from college than a white teacher is - again, when they’re both evaluating the same student.”

 They also found the racial mismatch was stronger for boys, and stronger in math teachers than in reading teachers.

-Gershenson says past studies have shown that could mean a self-fulfilling prophecy
+Gershenson says past studies with teachers have shown that could mean a self-fulfilling prophecy.

 “If teachers have expectations that are too low they might reassign their energy and efforts to other students who they think either have more potential or are on the margin of just needing a little more assistance.”

 Gershenson says other studies have found students tend to do better with same race teachers.
 In Ohio just 5% of public school teachers are black.